Phase II - FALL 2020

 Timeline and activities described below are contingent upon health and safety guidelines and current pandemic conditions and are subject to change.

-Phase I of the Back to Campus Plan will begin during the College’s Summer II semester that runs Wednesday, July 8 to Monday, August 10, 2020.
+Phase II of the Back to Campus Plan will begin Fall Semester, August 24, 2020.

 Safety is a top priority as we navigate this new normal that is COVID-19.
 We will not take chances with student or employee safety.
 Therefore, each employee and student must undergo a wellness screening prior to gaining access to Southwest locations.
 To expedite the screening process as much as feasible, all employees and students will be asked to self-screen prior to coming to campus and screened upon arrival to campus for face-to-face instruction each day.